eikebuff/eikebuff.github.io/README.md

 hello,
-this is my personal website/ portfolio, i created with basic html and css. please feel free to browse and leave me a message. best, eike
+this is my personal website/ portfolio, i created with basic html and css. please feel free to browse. best, eike